-Academic year the academic year runs from 1 September to the following 31 August (inclusive).
-Admissions Committee a committee mandated by the Examination Board which assesses whether a prospective student can be admitted to the degree programme and which selects the most suitable students for the programme The Act The Higher Education and Research Act; WHW (Statute book 1992, 593); later revised.
+Academic year The period that starts on 1 September and ends on 31 August of the following year.
+Admissions Committee a committee mandated by the Dean of the School which assesses whether a prospective student can be admitted to the degree programme and which selects the most suitable students for the programme The Act The Higher Education and Research Act; WHW (Statute book 1992, 593); later revised.
 Bachelor's examination the total assessment of the performance of the student for separate examination parts of the degree programme, as referred to in Art.
 7.10 of the Act.
 The aforesaid examination parts together constitute an investigation into the knowledge, insight and skills of the student.
-Course one (examination) component of the degree programme as referred to in section 7.3 of the Act, which is awarded credits; Course manual a written (electronic) document containing information about the objectives, working method and structure of a course, the test format, the mandatory literature and the lecturer's office hours.
+Course one (examination) component of the degree programme as referred to in section 7.3 of the Act, which is awarded credits; Course manual a written (electronic) document containing information about the objectives, working method and structure of a course, the exams format, the mandatory literature and the lecturer's office hours.
 Credit a unit expressed in EC, whereby one credit is equal to 28 hours of study (according to the European Credit Transfer System).
-Degree programme the International Bachelor History as referred to in Art.
-1.1, which is concluded when all the requirements for the bachelor degree have been fulfilled.
+Degree programme the (International) Bachelor History as referred to in Art.
+1.1, which is a coherent set of components, aimed at achieving the defined learning outcomes.
+The degree programme is concluded when all the requirements for the bachelor degree have been fulfilled.
 Director of Education the person who is responsible for the general administration of the degree programmes of the School.
 Elective an elective course taken.
-Exam assessment as referred to in Section 7.10 of the Act, i.e. a written, oral, or other investigation including a practical or a combination of these, into the understanding, knowledge and skills of the student and the assessment of the results of that investigation.
+Exam assessment as referred to in Section 7.10 of the Act, i.e. a written, oral, digital (= computer-assisted assessment )or other investigation including a practical or a combination of these, into the understanding, knowledge and skills of the student and the assessment of the results of that investigation.
 Examination Board A board appointed by the Dean of the School and as referred to in Art.
 7.12 of the Act, for the purpose of guaranteeing that all requirements for a degree are met before graduation.
 See contact details here.